 Oceans of Fire, 1986

-A TV Movie staring David Carradine and Billy Dee Williams can only mean greatness!
-“6 men with nothing to loose… but their lives” are plucked from prison to become deep sea divers.
-All manner of cheesy 80s awesomeness will consume you for 92 minutes.
+“6 men with nothing to lose… but their lives” are plucked from prison to become deep sea divers.
+All manner of cheesy 80’s awesomeness will consume you for 92 minutes.
+Starring David Carradine and Billy Dee Williams, this is one of our favourite scuba diving movie cheese fests, and believe it or not, the premise is actually based on a real prisoner reform program.

 Bing Crosby and Bob Hope star in this classic hardhat diving movie.
 Two all singing, all dancing men escape marriage by moving to an island where they fall in love with a Princess.
 As you do.
-Cue many one liners and lavish song and dance numbers that could only come from that golden era.
+Cue many one liners, and some lavish song and dance numbers that could only come from that golden era.
+Full movie above.

 Wake of the Red Witch, 1948